 Research and Scholarship at UND

 The UND community of faculty, students and staff are committed to the advancement of knowledge through research and scholarship, and to the advancement of the arts and culture through creative endeavors.
 In 2017, the University embarked on an ambitious plan to join the list of the highest ranked research universities in the nation (Carnegie R1 – Doctoral University, Highest Research Activity).
 This plan seeks to focus the research of all faculty and students on several Grand Challenges including energy, environmental sustainability, human health, rural communities, autonomous systems including but not limited to Unmanned Aircraft Systems (UAS) and Big Data.
 These broad, multifaceted and globally important Grand Challenges will be met at UND through the efforts of faculty and students across all academic disciplines.
 It is expected that the impact of these Grand Challenge efforts on the experience of our graduate students will be life changing both during their studies and in their subsequent professional lives.
-As well as immersion in their disciplinary studies, students will have the opportunity to learn the important skills of collaboration, cooperation across disciplines, and public presentation of your scholarship.
+As well as immersion in their disciplinary studies, students will have the opportunity to learn the important skills of collaboration, cooperation across disciplines, and public presentation of their scholarship.
 They will also have the opportunity to undertake professional development activities that will better prepare them for life after UND, whether that is in an academic setting, government or the private sector.

 UND School of Graduate Studies